Two-loop corrections to the QCD propagators within the Curci-Ferrari model: The Curci-Ferrari model

 with $f^{abc}$ the structure constants of the SU($N$) gauge group and $t^a$ the generators of the corresponding Lie algebra, normalized such that ${\rm tr}(t^at^b)=\delta^{ab}/2$.
 The parameters $g$, $m$ and $M$ denote respectively the bare coupling constant, bare gluon mass and bare quark mass.

 In what follows, we choose a Euclidean convention for the Dirac matrices, such that $\smash{\{\gamma_\mu,\gamma_\nu\}=2\delta_{\mu\nu}\mathds{1}}$, with $\mathds{1}$ the identity matrix in spinor space.
-The Dirac contraction $\smash{{\cal D}\!\!\!\!\slash\,\equiv\gamma_\mu {\cal D}_\mu}$ is defined in terms of those Euclidean matrices.
+The Feynman slash notation $\smash{{\cal D}\!\!\!\!\slash\,\equiv\gamma_\mu {\cal D}_\mu}$ is defined in terms of those Euclidean matrices.
 The formulas to be derived below are valid for an arbitrary number of colors and an arbitrary number of degenerate quark flavors (in the Landau gauge), but we shall restrict the comparison to the lattice data to the case of three colors and two degenerate flavors.\\